SIC-POVMs and Compatibility among Quantum States: Additional Properties of the Hesse SIC and Associated MUB

 We can think of the Kochen--Specker theorem (and its more modern descendents) in the following way.
 Suppose that we have some physical system, and we list a series of ``questions'' that we might ask it.
 Each question is some physical experiment that yields a quantitative result.
 For simplicity, we can assume that all these experimental tests are binary, yielding either 0 or 1.
 Prior to choosing a test and carrying it out, one can have expectations about what will transpire should one choose a particular test and perform it.
 If we assume that the behavior of the system is governed by some hidden internal degrees of freedom that are independent of the test one might elect to make, then this assumption will constrain the expectations that one might have for the experimental outcomes.
 The predictions for different experiments will be tied together in a certain way---one which quantum phenomena can violate.

 When can a set of questions demonstrate this effect?
 In quantum theory, we can represent a binary question by a projection operator.
 A set of projection operators defines an orthogonality graph.
 A necessary condition for a set of projectors to be able to reveal the failure of the hidden-variable hypothesis is that the chromatic number of their orthogonality graph exceed the dimension of the system's Hilbert space~\cite{Cabello2011, Cabello2015}.
 As explained above, our set of SIC and MUB vectors meets this criterion.

+Cabello's criterion is necessary but not sufficient.
+However, the Hesse SIC states and the MUB vectors we derived from them are, in fact, sufficient to demonstrate nonclassicality.
+A Kochen--Specker theorem that demonstrates this explicitly has been worked out~\cite{Bengtsson10}.

-In fact, because this set avoids certain special cases, it meets not just a necessary condition, but a sufficient one.
-When taken together, the Hesse SIC and its affiliated MUBs comprise a set of questions, for which the statistics of the answers mesh together in a way that lies beyond the classical worldview~\cite{Bengtsson10}.
+When taken together, the Hesse SIC and its affiliated MUB comprise a set of questions, for which the statistics of the answers mesh together in a way that lies beyond the classical worldview.